-Western Forest Products (WFP) will be going back to the bargaining table with the United Steel Workers Local 1-1937 (USW) employees as of Sept.
+Western Forest Products (WFP) wants to go back to the bargaining table with the United Steel Workers Local 1-1937 (USW) employees as of Sept.
 13.

 WFP made the announcement on Wednesday, Sept.
 4, via press release.
 Independent-mediator Vince Ready will be handling the negotiations.